Reconstruction of the Effective Energy-deposition Vertex of Muon Showers using PMT Waveform in a Large-scale Liquid Scintillator Detector: Reconstruction performance

 \subsection{Reconstruction performance of single shower}

+For evaluating the performance of the shower vertex reconstruction, the Euclidean distance between the true and reconstructed vertices is used firstly, which is a commonly applied metric to quantify spatial distance.
 Figure~\ref{fig:single_rec_difference_distribution} illustrates the discrepancies between the true and reconstructed shower vertices.
 For the majority of single-shower events, the reconstructed vertices cluster within a narrow region and exhibit an approximately Gaussian distribution.
 However, a small subset of events exhibits substantial deviations from the true vertices, indicative of reconstruction failures.
 The criteria for reconstruction failure and the definition of reconstruction efficiency are detailed in Section~\ref{subsection:Reconstruction_Efficiency}.
 Gaussian fits were performed near the peak positions of the three spatial component distributions (X, Y, Z).
 The resulting Gaussian widths ($\sigma$) are 0.09~m (X), 0.09~m (Y), and 0.18~m (Z), significantly smaller than the corresponding Root Mean Square (RMS) values of the distributions (X:~1.03~m, Y:~0.83~m, Z:~1.84~m, vertex distance:~2.15~m).
 This discrepancy arises primarily from the large deviations of the reconstruction failures.
 To more accurately characterize the reconstruction performance for the majority of well-reconstructed single-shower events (highlighted by the shaded regions in Fig.~\ref{fig:single_rec_difference_distribution}), the resolution is defined hereafter as the central 68\% percentile of each distribution.
 Accordingly, the resolutions for the X, Y, and Z components of the reconstructed shower vertex position for all single-shower events are 0.16~m, 0.15~m, and 0.26~m, respectively.
-Similarly, as shown in Fig.~\ref{fig:single_rec_difference_distribution_D} for the distribution of the distance between the reconstructed and true shower vertices, the resolution defined by the 68\% percentile is 0.49~m.
+For the distribution of the distance between the reconstructed and true shower vertices shown in Fig.~\ref{fig:single_rec_difference_distribution_D}, the resolution defined by the 68\% percentile is 0.49~m.
+Projecting this distance onto the longitudinal ( d$_{L}$) and transverse ( d$_{T}$) directions relative to the muon track yields resolutions of 0.4~m and 0.17~m, as shown in Fig.~\ref{fig:single_rec_difference_distribution_dL} and Fig.~\ref{fig:single_rec_difference_distribution_dT}, respectively.
+The larger d$_{L}$ resolution compared to the d$_{T}$ indicates that the shower profile is more extended along the muon direction.
+This observation, together with the forward-peaking nature of showers, suggests an approximately "egg-like" shower shape.